 Disclaimer: I am not a doctor or medical expert, so I am going to rely on my research skills and finding reliable sources that ARE medical experts.
 If you are in doubt about anything after reading this article, please consult a professional.

 Will an air fryer kill bacteria?
 The answer is yes!
 The temperatures involved in air frying coupled with the typical cook times will probably kill most bacteria harmful to humans if not all bacteria altogether!

 What is Bacteria?

 Bacteria is everywhere, but it is so small it can only be viewed through a microscope.
-Bacteria takes the form of a simple single cell organism.
+Bacteria takes the form of a simple single-cell organism.
 I am not going to delve into all the technical details here (this is an air fryer site after all).
-If you want to delve deeper yourself, Live Science have an excellent article you should check out.
+If you want to delve deeper yourself, Live Science has an excellent article you should check out.

 Why Should I worry about Bacteria?

 Humans have a rather love hate relationship with bacteria.
 Sometimes bacteria can help us!
 For example, some good bacteria can help with digestion!
 Although some others can cause fatal illnesses that should be avoided.
 So we have to be very careful when we think about bacteria.

 I am sure most of you have hurt about pro-biotics, right?
 These are thrown around as being excellent for your gut health (mostly by yoghurt makers!).
 Pro-biotics are actually a type of bacteria.

 Rhizobium is another helpful bacteria that can be found in soil and is vital to helping plants grow.